 Why does digital publishing matter for museums?
-How is the Getty Foundation’s Online Scholarly Catalogue Initiative (OSCI) transforming the museum experience?
-Anne Helmreich of the Getty Foundation explores the potential of digital publishing for the 21st-century art museum.
+Exploring the potential of digital publishing for the 21st-century art museum

 Update, November 2013: Another new OSCI publication has gone live—LACMA’s stunning Southeast Asian Art catalogue, focusing on 34 highlights from the museum’s extraordinary collection of Southeast Asian art.
 Included are detailed entries, numerous high-resolution images, technical analyses related to conservation, and extended scholarly essays on such topics such as female deities in Cambodian and Indonesian art, and the impact of Buddhism on Sri Lankan and Southeast Asian art.
 Designed for scholarly audiences, this first of LACMA’s planned online catalogues provides an in-depth, web-based reading experience that goes beyond a print publication.
 Features include videos, ways to rotate and enlarge images of select objects, and an easy online citation tool.
 Read LACMA’s blog post and explore the catalogue!